kwassarman/Chem308/Linear_Algebra.md

 There are two kinds of vectors:

-1.  **Row** vectors are 1 x m dimensions and consist of a row with m elements,
+I.  **Row** vectors are 1 x m dimensions and consist of a row with m elements,

 $$\begin{pmatrix} x_1 & x_2 & ... & x_n
 \end{pmatrix}.$$

-2.  **Column** vectors are m x 1 dimensions and consist of a column with m elements,
+II.  **Column** vectors are m x 1 dimensions and consist of a column with m elements,

 $$\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}.$$